 Stress Symptoms, Signs, and Causes

-The Effects of Stress Overload and What You Can Do About ItModern life is full of hassles, deadlines, frustrations, and demands.
-For many people, stress is so commonplace that it has become a way of life.
 Stress isn’t always bad.
 In small doses, it can help you perform under pressure and motivate you to do your best.
 But when you’re constantly running in emergency mode, your mind and body pay the price.
-You can protect yourself by recognizing the signs and symptoms of stress and taking steps to reduce its harmful effects.
+If you frequently find yourself feeling frazzled and overwhelmed, it’s time to take action to bring your nervous system back into balance.
+You can protect yourself by learning how to recognize the signs and symptoms of stress and taking steps to reduce its harmful effects.

-Stress is a normal physical response to events that make you feel threatened or upset your balance in some way.
-When you sense danger—whether it’s real or imagined—the body's defenses kick into high gear in a rapid, automatic process known as the “fight-or-flight-or-freeze” reaction, or the stress response.
+Stress is your body’s way of responding to any kind of demand or threat.
+When you sense danger—whether it’s real or imagined—the body's defenses kick into high gear in a rapid, automatic process known as the “fight-or-flight” reaction, or the stress response.

 The stress response is the body’s way of protecting you.
 When working properly, it helps you stay focused, energetic, and alert.
 In emergency situations, stress can save your life—giving you extra strength to defend yourself, for example, or spurring you to slam on the brakes to avoid an accident.